A, A Novel: Translations

-Release
+Publication

 The book was published by Grove Press in November 1968.

 Warhol stated that the title "a" stands for nothing, but his studio manager, Paul Morrissey said it "stands for amphetamine ... the stuff people take.
 Makes you talk."
 In his glossary for the 1998 edition of a: A Novel, Victor Bockris cites Billy Name as the source for the title; "a" refers to both amphetamine use and as an homage to e. e. cummings.
 The title in both editions published by Grove Press in 1969 and 1998 use the a: A Novel format.

 Reception

 Randy Fields of The Charlotte Observer wrote: "'A' is an experience.
 It is not a novel.
-It is more a perverted happening than anything else. ...
-It's supposed to be exciting; It's dull and boring.
+It is more a perverted happening than anything else. … It's supposed to be exciting; It's dull and boring.
 The characters are supposed to be way out interesting full of life beautiful people.
 They're dull and almost pathetic and hopelessly lost in a world they can't face If anything can redeem.

 Donald Stanley of the San Francisco Examiner wrote: "A" is outrageous enough to last until Warhol finishes another movie or discovers a next step.
 Music?
 In the meantime, his novel has one advantage over the competition: You can start anywhere at random and read forward or leaf backward and it all comes out the same."

 John Raymond of The Atlanta Journal-Constitution wrote: "a" is very much like Andy Warhol's movies, especially "The Chelsea Girls" ...
 All very interesting.
 Well, not all—most of it, in fact, is dull.
 But the experiment, while maybe not original, is worthwhile."